The Stunning Chagall Windows in Zurich: The Medieval Fraumunster Church

 The Fraumunster Church is located in Zurich’s city center.
 The church was built in 853 when Zurich was no more than a small provincial village.
 The church standing today, is not the original church but also dates back to 1250.

 For over a 1000 years, the Fraumunster church has been a spiritual place of worship for the residents of Zurich.
 It isn’t a large church but it’s blue spire can be seen practically from everywhere.
-Today, Fraumunster church claims its fame from the gorgeous stained-glass windows created by the artist Marc Chagall.
+Today, Fraumunster church claims its fame with its gorgeous Marc Chagall windows.

 Why did they choose Marc Chagall to create the Fraumunster stained-glass windows?